hageyahhoo/Agile2020/memo.md

 # Abstract
+Everything from Scratch:
+Practical Ideas in an Organization without a Concept of Process Improvement

 ## Sample
-In this experience report, I present practical ideas to establish a new role, to improve development processes, and to proceed company-wide problem-solving from scratch in the very strongly technology-oriented company without a concept of process improvement.
+In this experience report, I present practical ideas to establish a new role, to improve product development teams, and to proceed company-wide problem-solving from scratch in the very strongly technology-oriented company without a concept of process improvement.
-In 2017, LINE Corporation has been growing very rapidly and globally.
+LINE Corporation has been growing very rapidly and globally.
 However, the company had been struggling with increase of outages and they had given negative impacts to users and company's profits.
-Since I joined LINE Corporation as the first member of “SET” (Software Engineer in Test), I and our team have been solving a wide variety of problems and outages by utilizing technical solutions and Agile methodologies based on my experiences as an Agile Coach.
-We have been pursuing "best for our users and business" fiercely with a series of experiments.
-Currently, teams that start utilizing our ideas are increasing in our company.
+Since I joined LINE Corporation as the first member of “SET” (Software Engineer in Test) in 2017, I and our team have been solving a wide variety of problems including reduction of outages by combining technical solutions and Agile methodologies based on my experiences as an Agile Coach.
+We have been pursuing "best for our users and business" fiercely and relentlessly with a series of experiments.
+Now, some teams in our company utilize our ideas that we created from scratch.

+## ⭐️⭐️⭐️Revised
+If you need to start totally new activities in an organization which doesn't know a concept of process improvement, what should you do at first?
+Especially in the very strongly technology-oriented one with urgent critical issues?

+It is very hard to get support and understanding from decision makers and colleagues in such an environment.
+However, it is more difficult to proceed radically new actions alone.
+Therefore, we need to obtain consent from them to go ahead.

+⭐️
+For overcoming these challenges, creating solutions "from scratch" by combining technical solutions and Agile methodologies is ⭐️

+In this talk, I will provide you practical ideas we created as SET in LINE Corporation.

+For example,
+- establishing a new role from no shared understanding,
+- improving product development teams without relationship of trust, proper tools and techniques,
+- proceeding company-wide problem-solving without any history of process improvements and proper leaders

 ## オリジナル
-If you need to start totally new activities (like Agile Adoption) in your organization, what should you do at first?
-You may face with discrepancies of objectives and responsibilities for your activities among stakeholders.
-Moreover, you may discover hidden needs that stakeholders haven't distinguished yet.
-When you are proceeding entirely new approaches and actions, it is inevitable to face a wide variety of challenges continuously.
-For instance, your activities may not work as you expected.
-Your supervisor may request you to expand your activities beyond your responsibilities.

-For overcoming these situations, you need to update yourselves continuously to meet your moving goals.

-In this talk, I will provide you clear experiences and patterns for solving problems by combining Technical excellence, Agile methodologies, and iterative experiments as SET in LINE Corporation.
 Additionally, I will tell you the importance of updating ourselves continuously with our concrete experiences and examples: from software quality to software delivery, profitability, and organizational processes.

 After this talk, you will understand a value, strength, and possibility of becoming a team of Transformational Leaders!